Whooping Cough (Pertussis)

 - Reducing stimuli that may provoke coughing

-Although a vaccine has been developed against whooping cough, which is routinely given to children in their first year of life, cases of the disease still occur, especially in infants younger than age 6 months.
+Although a vaccine has been developed against whooping cough, which is routinely given to children in the first year of life, cases of the disease still occur, especially in infants younger than 6 months of age.

-A dramatic increase in the number of cases of pertussis has occurred since the 1980s, especially in preteens and teenagers ages 10 to 19, and in babies less than age 6 months.
-The CDC recommends that children get five DTaP shots for maximum protection against pertussis.
+According to the CDC, there has been a dramatic increase in the number of cases of pertussis since the 1980s, especially in preteens and teens 10 to19 years of age and in babies less than 5 months of age.
+The CDC recommends that children receive five DTaP shots for maximum protection against pertussis.
 A DTaP shot is a combination vaccine that protects against three diseases: diphtheria, tetanus, and pertussis.
-The first three shots are given at ages 2, 4, and 6 months.
-The fourth shot is given between ages 15 and 18 months.
-The fifth shot is given when children enter school at ages 4 to 6 years.
-At their regular checkups, 11- and 12-year-olds should get a dose of Tdap.
+The first three shots are given at 2, 4, and 6 months of age.
+Between 15 and 18 months of age, the fourth shot is given, and a fifth shot when a child enters school at 4 to 6 years of age.
+At regular checkups for 11- or 12-year-olds, a preteen should get a dose of Tdap.
 The Tdap booster contains tetanus, diphtheria, and pertussis.
-If an adult did not get a Tdap as a preteen or teen, then he or she should get a dose of Tdap instead of the Td booster.
-All adults ages 19-64 years should get a Td booster every 10 years.
-It also can be given before the 10-year mark.
-Adults ages 65 and older should get a one-time booster if they are going to be around newborns and infants younger than 12 months old.
-Pregnant women who are not already vaccinated should get the booster late in the second trimester or in the third trimester.
-Always consult your health care provider for advice.
+If an adult did not get a Tdap as a preteen or teen, he or she should get a dose of Tdap instead of the Td booster.
+Adults should get a Td booster every 10 years, but it can be given before the 10-year mark.
+Always consult your doctor for advice.

 Click here to view the